 Ad-evaluation studies require measurements against norms.
 Norms are industry standards for certain key questions that are asked to test the impact of an ad.
 They are arrived at by compiling the results from hundreds of different ad-testing studies and measuring the scores that respondents provide on certain key questions.
 An ad is considered successful if it scores higher than the average on its key metrics.

-Norms for an ad vary by country, category, respondent demographics, methodology etc. A successful norms data base needs to have multiple studies within, in order to successfully filter a sufficient base for norms checking.
+Norms for an ad vary by country, category, respondent demographics, methodology etc. A successful norms database needs to have multiple studies within; it to successfully filter a sufficient base for norms checking.
 To provide an example of why this is necessary:

-Respondents in Asian markets such as Japan have a tendency to Top Box ie they provide significantly higher positive scores even on mediocre brands.
-Hence the norms need to be country specific.
+Respondents in Asian markets such as Japan tend to Top Box ie they provide significantly higher positive scores even on mediocre brands.
+Hence the norms need to be country-specific.

 High Involvement products such as ‘Cars, Jewellery’ tend to receive much more discriminating scores as compared to low Involvement products.
 Hence category level norms are important.

 If the objective is to test how the advertisement stands on its own, without the impact of the brand, i.e. based on its creative elements, ads should be tested without the brand logo.
 This will help check if, in a highly competitive context, brand recall is cutting through the clutter.
 There have been examples in the past of consumers identifying a great ad with a competitor brand, thus, negating the impact of the commercial.

 If the objective is to measure the advertisement’s impact along with the strength of the brand i.e. to simulate market reality, ads are shown with the brand elements.